zenvia/zenvia-openapi-spec/spec/tags/content-types.md

 * Buttons
 * Quick reply buttons (not part of the card itself, but are instead shown below it)

-More information on each attribute may be found below.
+More information on each attribute may be found below:

 <SchemaDefinition schemaRef="#/components/schemas/content.card" />

 ## Carousel

-This is very similar to a [card](#section/Card), except it's a horizontally scrollable sequence of them, with a few differences and limitations.
+This type of content displays a horizontally scrollable sequence of cards, with some differences and limitations.

 More details may be found below.